 - Stuff the cavity with 1 bunch rosemary, 2 lemons, quartered, and 2 heads of garlic, halved, skin on.

-- Brush the outside of the chicken with melted butter and sprinkle generously with sea salt, pepper and Herbs de Provence.
+- Brush the outside of the chicken with melted butter, clarified butter or ghee and sprinkle generously with sea salt, pepper and Herbs de Provence.

 - Tie the legs together and tuck the wings under.